RahulUbale/product-app/README.md

 ## Overview

-This Angular application displays a list of products, allows users to view detailed information about each product, and includes basic navigation between pages.
-It demonstrates the use of component-based architecture, services, routing, and basic data handling in Angular.
+This Angular application displays a list of products fetched from the [FakeStoreAPI](https://fakestoreapi.com/) ([https://fakestoreapi.com/docs](https://fakestoreapi.com/docs)), allows users to view detailed information about each product, and includes basic navigation between pages.
+It demonstrates the use of component-based architecture, services, routing, and API integration in Angular.

 ## Objectives

 The goal of this assessment is to evaluate your Angular skills, including:

 * Component-based architecture
-* Services for data management
+* Services for data management and API interaction
 * Routing for navigation
-* Basic API integration (using mock data in this case)
+* Integration with a RESTful API (FakeStoreAPI)
 * Use of Observables (RxJS) for asynchronous operations
 * Following Angular best practices